-- Protect premises at night or when buildings are unoccupied
+- Protect premises at night or when buildings are unoccupied.

-- Control access to certain parts of the building
+- Control access to certain parts of the building.

-- Provide valuable evidence if a crime is committed on the premises
+- Provide valuable evidence if a crime is committed on the premises.

-- Detect or deter workplace theft by employees or members of the public
+- Detect or deter workplace theft by employees or members of the public.

 - Alert business owners when any criminal or unauthorised activities are taking place.

-Essentially, surveillance cameras can be your eyes and ears within your business when you can’t physically be there.
+Surveillance cameras can be your eyes and ears within your business when you can’t physically be there.
 After all, you’re only one person and can only be in one place at once.

 Now for the important part…

-The legalities of using a surveillance camera
+The legalities of using a Surveillance Camera

 If you plan to take advantage of the many benefits CCTV cameras can offer your business, it’s important to understand the legalities of surveillance in the workplace.
-It is perfectly legal to film parts of your business provided that you don’t invade the privacy of your employees or customers.
+It is perfectly legal to film parts of your business, provided that you don’t invade the privacy of your employees or customers.
 This essentially means not placing cameras in any location where an individual may have a reasonable expectation of privacy.

-The 12 guiding principles of camera use
+The 12 guiding principles of Surveillance Camera use

-To make extra sure that business owners understand the rules and their own responsibilities with relation to cameras in the workplace, the government’s Surveillance Camera Commissioner has put together a set of handy self-assessment tools.
+To make extra sure that business owners understand the rules and their own responsibilities in relation to cameras in the workplace, the government’s Surveillance Camera Commissioner has put together a set of handy self-assessment tools.
 There are 12 guiding principles and a brief self-assessment questionnaire, all available on the government’s website.
 But here are the 12 main points summarised here:

 5. You must have a clear and comprehensive policy in place before using CCTV cameras.
 This means putting together rules, policies and procedures to cover every aspect of your new surveillance activities.
 If there is ever a problem, this is the essential documentation you will refer to.
-You may want to include these policies in your induction programme for new staff, and review your policies regularly.
+You may want to include these policies in your induction programme for new staff and review your policies regularly.

 8. Anyone operating surveillance cameras should ideally meet certain technical and competency standards.
 This one is entirely up to you as the business owner, but you may want to consider additional training.